The Ron Swanson Guide to Content Marketing

 Gary V has done the work.
 Have you?

-I’ve spoke on content marketing in front of something like 67 insurance industry audiences.
+I’ve spoken on content marketing in front of something like 67 insurance industry audiences.
 You know why they keep asking me to come back?

 I was an agent.
 I did the work they do.
 I grew my insurance business with content marketing.